 The installation of a frameless door may be more labor-intensive than a framed door because the clips used to attach the door need to be perfectly level to prevent the heavy door from sagging over time.

-Keep in mind that if templating is done, then there is a lead time of two to three weeks between templating and installation of the doors.
+Keep in mind that if templating is done, there is a lead time of two to three weeks between templating and installing the doors.

 The variables for the cost are similar to those of the installation process in that the product, size, height, and glass type are all factors.